azvoleff/pyabm/doc/index.rst

 Getting the Code
 _________________

+To install the toolkit, download the stable version of the code from the `Python Package Index (PyPI) <http://pypi.python.org/pypi/pyabm>`_.

 The latest version of the code (unstable) is available as a `zipped snapshot from Github <https://github.com/azvoleff/pyabm/zipball/master>`_.